Gdansklol/nextjs-13-14/readme/routing-5.md

 Why do I know what the right number is over there?

 You can not.
-Yes 2 may come
+Yes read/1 may come

-100 million could come. we are that
+read/100 million could come.

-All pages can be created in advance
+- we are that all pages can be created in advance

 There isn't one.
 So dynamically